619 How to Surf

 It's hard to get out far enough when there are big waves.

-To 'get far enough out' means to get to a distance that is far enough away from the shore to be able to surf properly.
+To 'get out far enough' means to get to a reasonable distance that is safe.
 Notice the following:

-- If you don't get far enough out, you will hit the sand
+- If you don't get out far enough, you will hit the sand

 when the wave drops.